zl504/Chuwa_FinalProject/README.md

 * Payment Lookup: lookup a payment, return its status Idempotency should be guaranteed throughout the payment flow, as we don't want to double-charge customers or double-refund them.

+1. Order Service

+* You create the order first → it stores the item, price, quantity, user info.

+* Status starts as PENDING_PAYMENT.

+* Inventory may be reserved here so the item is held for the user.

+2. Payment Service

+* You call it with that orderId and payment info.

+* If payment successful:

+    * Payment Service marks payment record SUCCESS.

+    * Publishes a PaymentSucceeded event (Kafka).

+    * Order Service listens for that event → updates order to PAID or COMPLETED (depending on your naming).

+* If payment fails:

+    * Payment Service marks payment record FAILED.

+    * Publishes a PaymentFailed event.

+    * Order Service sets order status to PAYMENT_FAILED (or leaves it PENDING_PAYMENT if you want retries).

 ## Account Service: